NREL/fpeam/Documentation.md

 # Fugitive Dust Module

 The fugitive dust module calculates PM2.5 and PM10 emissions from on-farm (harvest and non-harvest) activities.
-On-road fugitive dust from biomass transportation is not calculated.
+On-road fugitive dust from biomass transportation is not calculated because @TODO

+PM10 emissions are calculated using crop-specific emissions factors developed by the [California Air Resources Board](http://www.arb.ca.gov/ei/areasrc/fullpdf/full7-5.pdf) , which are available in Chapter 9 of the Billion Ton Study 2016 Update.
+PM2.5 emissions are calculated by applying a fraction to calculated PM10 emissions.
+The fraction used, 0.2, represents agricultural tilling and was developed by the [Midwest Research Institute](http://www.epa.gov/ttnchie1/ap42/ch13/bgdocs/b13s02.pdf) .
+This value was used to calculate the PM2.5 emission factors in the fugitive dust input data file.
+Users can use a different fraction or alternative emissions factors by editing the input data.

 ## GUI user options